Glittering beaches. Famous national parks. Iconic attractions. Unique experiences. And that’s just the beginning.

-Australia’s collection of big things has two major stars in northern NSW: Coffs Harbour’s Big Banana and the Big Prawn in Ballina.
-And the Big Banana is more than a pretty face: This attraction is home to a fun park boasting an assortment of rides, attractions, and other entertainment.
+Australia’s collection of big things has a major star along the NSW north coast: Coffs Harbour’s Big Banana.
+And it's more than just a pretty face: This attraction is home to a fun park boasting an assortment of rides, attractions, and other entertainment.

 Colourful, creative, interactive.
 Best described as an ever-growing ‘art gallery’ of graffiti-covered rocks, the V-Wall is a local landmark.
 And you can get in on the action and keep the tradition alive by painting a rock and leaving your own holiday message.

 Worimi Conservation Lands feature Australia’s largest sand dune system and are home to NSW’s longest beach.
 Quad biking and sand boarding are among thrilling activities to enjoy here, while photographers could spend all day composing pretty pics.
 Definitely one of the best things to do in Port Stephens.

 Gripping yarns from the past abound within these walls, or what’s left of them.
 While the gaol has been reduced to ruins, guided tours breathe life into its history and cover such themes as its role as an internment camp during World War I. As a bonus, the coastal vistas from here are spectacular.

 Just south of Coffs Harbour is one of the prettiest golf courses imaginable.
 Bonville Golf Resort is often likened to having a hit in a national park with lush fairways flanked by towering trees, while wildlife and bird species abound.
 Best of all, it’s easily accessible for the average golfer and a round won’t blow your entire holiday budget.